mjenior/promptpal/README.md

 ### Response Evaluation

 This feature helps to increase the creative ability of a model thorugh multiple distinct reponse generation followed by critical evaluation for the most optimal response.
 The --iterations flag accepts an integer value representing the number of separate reponse iterations the model will create for the given prompt.
 Increasing this value past the 1 will prompt the model to also provide a summary of it's evaluation including why the returned response was selected over others.
 Tip: Best results might be seen increasing this number relative to the complexity of the input prompt, but diminishing returns do seem to occur at a certain point.
-The deault is 3 iterations.

 Example:
 ```bash